yourneighborhoodealer-sys/HealthApp/zenwell-app/README.md

 ## Mobile Version

 If you want to run ZenWell as a native Android app, see the [`zenwell-mobile`](../zenwell-mobile) directory.
-It contains a React Native implementation built with Expo that can be run in the Expo Go app or via Android Studio.
+It contains a React Native implementation built with **Expo SDK 53** (React Native 0.79) that can be run in the Expo Go app or via Android Studio.
+Refer to its README for upgrade instructions and compatibility notes.